bsplku/3dcnn4fmri/Matlab_code/Readme.md

 * Train a network: run the file ‘demo_3DCNN.m’ to train the network using our sample data

 ### Visualization of a trained 3D-CNN:
-* Please download the a trained model (for the visualization) in this link: http://bspl.korea.ac.kr/Research_data/sensorimotor/net_sensorimotor_3D.mat
 * Run the file 'CAM_sensorimotor.m' for CAM